 On the flip side, you are only guilty of burglary if you intended to commit a theft or felony at the time you entered the building.
 If you had no such intent, or if you formed such intent only after entering the building, you did not commit a California burglary.9

-First-degree burglary is sometimes referred to as “residential burglary,” and second-degree burglary is sometimes referred to as “commercial burglary.”
+First-degree burglary sometimes goes by the name “residential burglary,” and second-degree burglary sometimes goes by the name “commercial burglary.”